MrAntonS/ML22/README.md

 Machine Learning cource (Done)
 Now Deep Learning
 I spent 2 - 3 days to implement a backprop, and finnaly got it right!!!
 I was so happy to see Loss function go down almost every time omg XD
+I couldnt make any commits today but i dont want any new holes